jonjonlarson/Barbershop-Landing-Page/README.md

 ## Review

-Tyler Potts - one of my favourite 'Dev Youtubers' reviews this website live: https://youtu.be/_4hTCtSEY2k?t=621
+Tyler Potts - one of my favourite 'Dev YouTubers' reviews this website live:

+https://youtu.be/_4hTCtSEY2k?t=621

 ## Photos